Mel0nABC/mlncommander/README.md

 - Managing connection loss to network drives, preventing application crashes
 - Unzip files with 7zip from the system
 - Compress files and folders with 7zip
+- Watchdog, monitors changes in browsers, both local and external.

 ## Motivation